iiprodakts/anzii/README.md

 # Changelog

-Detailed changes for each release are documented in the relea se notes.
+Detailed changes for each release are documented in the release notes.

 # Stay In Touch